 A National Recreation Trail!
 Scenic three-mile rail trail located between Johnstown's Riverside and Hornerstown neighborhoods.
 The trail traces the history of the Johnstown and Stony Creek Railroad built in 1891 by the Johnson Steel Company.
 Features include turn-of-the-century homes, historic Johnstown & Stonycreek Railroad, the grandeur of Buttermilk Falls, and more.

 The first trail of its type in the nation, this unique route climbs the hillside between the top and bottom of the famous Johnstown Inclined Plane.
 Along the way, hikers will find eight steel sculptures created by nationally renowned sculptor, James Wolfe, who crafted each piece using remnants produced by the local Bethlehem Steel plant.
 The premiere piece is a 40-foot installation directly below the incline’s observation deck.
+The other sculptures are currently being repainted, but the main sculpture is still in place!

 First railroad runnel in the U.S.!
 2.5-mile trail on the old Allegheny Portage Railroad bed.
-Handicapped accessible and open to walkers and bicyclists.
+ADA accessible and open to walkers and bicyclists.
 Trailhead parking near the town of Mineral Point.
 Connects to the Path of the Flood Trail.